Habits for a Positive Focus on What’s Right with You

 “What is right with you?” is a basic resiliency strengthening question.
 Other questions we might ask ourselves are:

 - “What is it I believe about myself?”

 - “Do I believe that I am basically lovable and capable . . . just like everyone else?”

 - “Do I believe that on the whole I do the best I can with the resources available to me?”

 - “What do I believe about my partner, my children, my friends, and my co-workers?”

-We can discover how much we value our selves, how much we focus on the positive of who we are.
+Indeed, we can discover how much we value ourselves, how much we focus on the positive of who we are.
 If we value ourselves we take care of ourselves physically, emotionally, mentally, socially and spiritually.
-Take a look at the below questions and your habitual tendencies from a holistic perspective:
+To that end, please look at the below questions and your habitual tendencies from a holistic perspective:

 - Keep safe?